M231 Firing Port Weapon: Specifications

 The M231 is different in many ways from a standard M16.
-The original RIA (Rock Island Arsenal) FPW fired from an open bolt, with an extremely high rate of firing (1,050 rpm).
+The original Rock Island Arsenal FPW fired from an open bolt, with an extremely high rate of firing (1,200 rpm).
 The Colt XM231 introduced a special buffer and spring assembly, with three springs nested one within the other.
-This was done to allow the rate of fire to be lowered to 200 rpm, to prevent the risk for soldiers opening fire from the moving vehicle of exhausting their magazine before the weapon was brought to target.
-The original RIA FPW had an 11-inch (280 mm) barrel, while the Colt prototypes and the production M231 both had 15.6 inch (396 mm) barrels.
+This was done to allow the rate of fire to be lowered to 1,050 rpm, to prevent the risk for soldiers opening fire from the moving vehicle of exhausting their magazine before the weapon was brought to target.
+The original Rock Island FPW had an 11-inch (280 mm) barrel, while the Colt prototypes and the production M231 both had 15.6 inch (396 mm) barrels.

 Initially the FPWs had no locking mechanism and had flip up sights, along with a metal wire stock akin to that on the M3 submachine gun, to allow the weapon to be used outside of the vehicle more effectively.
 Later this was dropped, and a new hand-guard introduced with a screw type locking mechanism to fix the weapon into the port.
 Late XM231s had no rear sights either.